SECTION 3. Timeouts: Starting and Stopping the Clock

 Injury Timeout

 f.
 Ten-Second Runoff.
-If the player injury is the only reason for stopping the clock (other than that player’s helmet or a teammate’s helmet coming off, Rule 3-3-9) with less than one minute in the half, the opponent has the option of a 10-second runoff.
+If the player injury is the only reason for stopping the clock (other than that player’s helmet or a teammate’s helmet coming off, Rule 3-3-10) any time after the Two-Minute Timeout in the 2nd or 4th quarters, with less than one minute in the half, the opponent has the option of a 10-second runoff.
+(Exception: If a player injury occurs on a play where there is a temporary stoppage of the clock for a first down, and the clock is stopped with 10 seconds or less remaining in the 2nd or 4th quarters, the opponent has the option of a 10-second runoff.
+The 10-second runoff may be avoided by the use of a charged team timeout if available)

 2. If there is a 10-second runoff the game clock will start on the referee’s signal.
 If there is no 10-second runoff the game clock will start on the snap.